Skip to main content

 • A sanitised version of your request (remove API keys, account numbers, and personal data before sharing)

 The correlationId is the single most important piece of information you can provide.
-It points directly to your request in our logs, which allows us to see exactly what happened — including what we received, what was checked, and what failed — without needing to reproduce the issue.
+It points directly to your request in our logs, which lets us see exactly what happened: what we received, what was checked, and what failed, without needing to reproduce the issue.